Frequently Asked Questions

-Because cuick trac™ is a virtual enclave, it allows for better control of CUI data flow, as CUI never touches the OSC’s (organization seeking certification) network or device.
-Cuick trac™ technology and support guides you towards compliance with DFARS 252.205-7012, NIST 800-171, and the emerging 2.0 requirements.
+Because Cuick Trac is a virtual enclave with defined technical boundaries, it allows for control of CUI data flows, as CUI never touches the OSC’s (organization seeking certification) network or device.
+Cuick Trac’s technology and compliance advisory support guides you towards compliance with DFARS 252.205-7012, NIST 800-171, and the CMMC 2.0 requirements.

-Cuick trac™ was built for businesses who lack the bandwidth and resources to implement and manage the required controls themselves.
-The Defense Industrial Base (DIB) needs solutions that are affordable, practical and secure, that can also be implemented in a shorter amount of time.
+Cuick Trac was purpose built for businesses who lack the bandwidth and resources to implement and manage the required technical and security controls, required by the Federal Government for protecting CUI.
+The Defense Industrial Base (DIB) needs solutions that are affordable, practical and secure by default, that can also be implemented in a shorter amount of time.

 Is Cuick Trac another tool or software application?